embrace-io/embrace-docs/content/ios/performance-monitoring.md

 ---

-Finally, learn how to annotate sessions with user identifiers so you can search for them later.
+Next, learn how to annotate sessions with user identifiers so you can search for them later.

 {{< button relref="/ios/identify-users" >}}Know Your Users{{< /button >}}